TranPhucVinh/C/Introduction/Macro/Macro function.md

 **Result**: ``Sum from 1 to 1: 1``

 This program gives error in G++: ``error: ‘sum_of_numbers’ was not declared in this scope``

+# Choosing between macro and function

+**Macro** create the inline code which will the shorten the execution time of the program, while **function** takes longer time to execute.

+If a macro is executed 20 times, then 20 lines of macro code will be added to the preprocessor which will expand the size of the compiled program (``.exe``, ``.dll``, ``.lib``,...).
+However, the time is saved as macro doesn't require stack call.

+If a function is called 20 times, only 1 copy of that function will be used inside the program, the program then require more time as it needs to call stack every time that function is needed.
+Using function which will make the program size smaller than using the macro correspondingly.

+It depends on execution times and program size requirement to choose between macro and function.